wKovacs64/tsdx-treeshaking-test/README.md

 ### Desired Behavior

-I was hoping consuming projects that only import `Thing1` would not see `Thing2` (and Emotion) in their bundle.
+I was hoping consuming projects that only import `Thing1` would not see `Thing2` nor Emotion in their bundle.

 ### Observed Behavior

-Importing `Thing1` also includes `Thing2` (and Emotion) in the resulting consumer bundle.
-Inspecting `dist/tsdx-treeshaking-test.esm.js` reveals all the components (and their dependencies) are in a single file, and I'm guessing Rollup is having trouble determining side-effects.
+Importing only `Thing1` does eliminate `Thing2` (good) but Emotion still is included in the resulting consumer bundle (bad).
+Inspecting `dist/tsdx-treeshaking-test.esm.js` reveals all the components (and their dependencies) are in this single file with their dependencies imported at the top, and I'm guessing Rollup is having trouble determining side-effects.

 ## Try it yourself